Local Cycling and Walking Infrastructure Plans: Leeds

 Will there be any safe secure cycle parking in Leeds city centre?
 I rarely use the cycle lanes into town as there is nowhere to leave my bike.

-R asked over 4 years ago
+R asked about 5 years ago

 The LCWIP methodology focusses on provision of cycle route facilities as part of an Infrastructure Plan, following government guidance.
 Other measures required to enable and encourage more cycling are required alongside planning this route infrastructure, including storage facilities in the city centre and at employment sites, and the Leeds Cycling Starts Here strategy and Action Plan identifies an action to develop cycle hubs across the city, including in the city centre.